aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-docx/_index.md

 ---
 title: C# XLS to DOCX - XLS to DOCX Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to DOCX in C#.
-C# Convert XLS to DOCX saveformat.
-C# XLS to DOCX format.
-Save XLS to DOCX C#.
+Convert XLS to DOCX quickly and easily with Aspose.Cells.
+C# XLS to DOCX.
+C# Save XLS to DOCX.
+Save XLS as DOCX using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to DOCX in C#., C# XLS to DOCX saveformat., XLS to DOCX C#., C# Convert XLS to DOCX]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to DOCX in C#., Save XLS to DOCX using C#., C# XLS to DOCX saveformat., XLS to DOCX Converter., C# Save XLS as DOCX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}